At a Glance

 Why Get Tested?

-To detect or exclude the presence of abused and/or illegal drugs.
-This may be carried out for a number of reasons including a pre-employment screen or to comply with a drug rehabilitation programme.
+To detect or exclude the presence of commonly abused and/or illegal drugs.
+This may be carried out for a number of reasons including screening for pre-employment purposes or to comply with a drug rehabilitation programme.

 When to Get Tested?